XoTourLiff/Forti-audit/README.md

 # Forti-audit
-Comprehensive automated auditing toolkit for FortiGate firewalls
+Comprehensive automated auditing toolkit for FortiGate firewalls Don’t use this if you have recently reset your firewall

 ## PolicyCheck Script
 Advanced security policy analyzer that audits FortiGate firewall rules for security vulnerabilities and optimization opportunities: